Post-graduate open course at the IUC

 Useful links:

-**** Accommodation in Dubrovnik - IUC Dormitory prices 2010 (booked by organisers)
+**** Accommodation in Dubrovnik - IUC web

-**** General info on IUC Courses **** Course Guidelines (from IUC Web)
+**** General info on IUC Courses ****

-**** IUC Location - PPJ site **** IUC location; Location of hotels (from the IUC Web)
+**** IUC Location - PPJ site ****

 d5